rlivings39/learning-ai/coursera-ai-courses/advanced-learning-algorithms/README.md

 Here, the output is a vector of booleans for each label.
 You can build N networks to detect each label.
 You can also build 1 network to do all of them at once and have an output layer that uses N sigmoid activations.

+The [multiclass lab](./week2-labs/C2_W2_Multiclass_TF.ipynb) demonstrates this and has a nice breakdown of how each unit in the NN's layers segments the space in order to perform the classification.

 ## Comments on AGI

 The course made a few comments on AGI.
 Namely that Andrew believes it is still far out and he doesn't see a direct path to get there yet.